markmi/acpphint/README.md

   (One unrelated rename as well.)

 Removals
-- Remove most older makefile.\*'s that do not match one of the now 12 \*.gp files at all.
+- Later: Remove most older makefile.\*'s that do not match one of the now 12 \*.gp files at all.
+That includes clang++_12 files.

 ###### [0.1.30] 2023-Jan-31+        . . .
 2023-???-?? (final)
 Additions